aws-ia/terraform-aws-eks-blueprints/examples/gitops/argocd-multi-cluster/README.md

 ### RBAC

-Add an user to the user pool, then create a groups `argocd-admin` and `argocd-readonly` and add the users to each corresponding group.
+Add a user to the user pool, then create groups `argocd-admin` and `argocd-readonly` and add the users to each corresponding group.
 Add the user you just added to the `argocd-admin` to allow admin tasks in ArgoCD.

 The group names can be change in [./hub-cluster/cognito.yaml](./hub-cluster/cognito.yaml)